aisyahnrlh/letter-detection-latin-handwriting-yolo/README.md

 * [Setup](#setup)

 ## 🎯Overview
-This project made to detect each letter in one-word latin handwriting using You Only Look Once (YOLO) network, one of Convolutional Neural Networks’ algorithm.
-The experimental result shows processing time per one-word is 0.0776 second with accuracy 81.93%.
+This project made to detect each letter in one-word Latin handwriting using the You Only Look Once (YOLO) network, one of the Convolutional Neural Networks’ algorithms.
+The experimental result shows processing time per one word is 0.0776 seconds with an accuracy of 81.93%.

 ## 🎯Demo